Cogitate-consortium/cogitate-msp2/fMRI/README.md

 ## Installation guide

 This repository is analysis code only (no compiled package).
-Install the external tools below, then clone the repo onto your cluster.
+Install the external tools below, and clone the repo onto your cluster.

 1. **Clone the repository** (a few minutes):
    ```bash